AlexBuseDragomir/earthquake-magnitude-prediction/README.md

+# Earthquake magnitude prediction using ML

 Machine learning project written in R.
 Predicting the magnitude of an earthquake based on historical data.